Table of Contents

-A good credit score is a score of 700 when calculated with the either FICO or Vantage scoring system.
-“Your score tells us you are capable with your finances and you can apply for a loan,” Kathryn says.
+A good credit score is a score of 700 when calculated with the either FICO or vantage scoring system.
+“Your credit score tells us you are capable with your finances and you can apply for a loan,” Kathryn says.

 To avoid overspending and having to overuse your credit card, you should plan your income.
 Keep track of your income and expenditure.
 Know how much you need each month and stay within that budget.

 “This strategy will help you reduce how much you owe and there are two ways to go about it,” she says.
 “You can either pay the lowest debt first or start with the one with the highest interest rate.
 When you start with the lowest debt, you can pay it off quickly and move to the next lowest one.
 This way, you get to reduce the number of debts.
 Or you can start with the one with the highest interest rate so all your income won’t go to paying for interest” she advised.

 - Reach out to your creditor in case of a financial hiccup

 In a situation where you are unable to meet up the payment deadline for your loan, you can reach out to your creditor to extend your payment date.
 This act can put you on the good grace of your creditor and score you a few points as regards your credit score.

 Another way to increase your credit score is to raise your credit limit.
 Every credit account has a limit and this limit may affect your credit score.
 Kathryn gave the reason for this, she said “the idea of increasing your credit limit is to lower your credit utilization”.
 For example, if you have a limit of let’s say $1000 and you use up your credit up to $800, that leaves you with a high credit utilization percentage.
 But when you increase your limit to let’s say $10000 and you still maintain the $800 spent credit, you have a higher credit utilization percentage.